Arun-K-Ram/Arun-K-Ram/README.md

 ### 🏅 Certifications:
 * AI for Medicine
-* Ai capstone with deeplearning
+* AI capstone with deeplearning
 * Tableau Specialist
 * Deep learning with Keras and Tensorflow
 * Deep learning with Pytorch